Denial-of-service attack: Distributed DoS attack

 These collections of compromised systems are known as botnets.
 DDoS tools like Stacheldraht still use classic DoS attack methods centered on IP spoofing and amplification like smurf attacks and fraggle attacks (types of bandwidth consumption attacks).
 SYN floods (a resource starvation attack) may also be used.
 Newer tools can use DNS servers for DoS purposes.
 Unlike MyDoom's DDoS mechanism, botnets can be turned against any IP address.
 Script kiddies use them to deny the availability of well known websites to legitimate users.
 More sophisticated attackers use DDoS tools for the purposes of extortion – including against their business rivals.
 It has been reported that there are new attacks from internet of things (IoT) devices that have been involved in denial of service attacks.
-In one noted attack that was made peaked at around 20,000 requests per second which came from around 900 CCTV cameras.
+One such attack peaked at around 20,000 requests per second; it came from around 900 CCTV cameras.
 UK's GCHQ has tools built for DDoS, named PREDATORS FACE and ROLLING THUNDER.

 Simple attacks such as SYN floods may appear with a wide range of source IP addresses, giving the appearance of a distributed DoS.
 These flood attacks do not require completion of the TCP three-way handshake and attempt to exhaust the destination SYN queue or the server bandwidth.
 Because the source IP addresses can be trivially spoofed, an attack could come from a limited set of sources, or may even originate from a single host.
 Stack enhancements such as SYN cookies may be effective mitigation against SYN queue flooding but do not address bandwidth exhaustion.
 In 2022, TCP attacks were the leading method in DDoS incidents, accounting for 63% of all DDoS activity.
 This includes tactics like TCP SYN, TCP ACK, and TCP floods.
 With TCP being the most widespread networking protocol, its attacks are expected to remain prevalent in the DDoS threat scene.